erinpentecost/deterbus/README.md

 deterbus is a deterministic event bus for Go.
 Things that make this different from other event bus implementations:

 * There is a single event queue for all topics.
 Events are processed one-at-a-time.
+* All subscribers receive all events sent to the topic they listen to.
 * Subscription and Unsubscription are events under the hood!
 * An event doesn't finish processing until after all subscribed handlers have returned.
 * Subscribers are invoked concurrently or serially for the same event, depending on how you publish it.
 The former method isn't deterministic.